 OTP (One True Pairing) - a pair of movie or literature characters that you love.

-Text soaked (literally "text-saturated") - a relationship built on text messages.
+Text soaked (literally "saturated with text") - a relationship based on text messages.

-Give the cold shoulder (literally "substitute the cold shoulder") - defiantly avoid.
+Give the cold shoulder (literally "substitute a cold shoulder") - defiantly avoid.

-Emoji tennis (literally "tennis emoticons") - sending smiles to each other.
+Emoji tennis (literally “tennis emoticons”) - sending each other emoticons.

-For donkey's years (literally "for donkey years") - since time immemorial.
+For donkey's years (literally “throughout the donkey years”) - from time immemorial.

-Easy peasy (literally "easy and simple") - as simple as that, a trifle.
+Easy peasy (literally "easy and simple") - as easy as shelling pears, a trifle.

-Eager beaver (literally "swift beaver") - a hard worker, a workaholic.
+Eager beaver (literally "swift beaver") - hard worker, workaholic.

-Leg it (leg - “leg”) - to run, roll up, an analogue of our expression “to take feet in hands”.
+Leg it (leg - “leg”) - to run, roll away, an analogue of our expression “to take legs in hands”.

-Feel blue (literally "feel blue") - to mourn, lose heart.
+Feel blue (literally “to feel blue”) - to be depressed, to be discouraged.

-Have a blast (literally "have an explosion") - something unrealistically cool, a real bomb.
+Have a blast (literally “to have an explosion”) - something unrealistically cool, a real bomb.

-Peanuts (literally "peanuts") - low cost, pennies, next to nothing.
+Peanuts (literally "peanuts") - low cost, pennies, nothing.